-1- The coronavirus ("COVID-19") pandemic is continuing across the various geographies globally, causing disruption to business and economic activities.
-COVID-19 has brought about uncertainties in the global economic environment.
+The coronavirus ("COVID-19") pandemic is continuing across the various geographies globally, causing disruption to business and economic activities.
+Albeit to a lesser degree, by strengthening vaccinations and starting to vaccinate citizens in many countries, including Egypt.
+However, the continued spread of the Corona virus COVID-19 and the emergence of mutated strains, led to the continuing uncertainty in the global economic environment.
 QNBAA is closely monitoring the situation through the business continuity planning and other risk management practices to manage the business disruption caused by COVID-19 outbreak on its operations and financial performance.